albinwwells/albinwwells.github.io/_pages/teaching.md

   - /teaching.html
 ---

-In all courses below I was a teaching assistant.
+In all courses list below, I was a teaching assistant.

 ---
 ## Carnegie Mellon University, Pittsburgh, PA (USA)